graphic says how to enable fractional scaling in fedora by omg linux

 How to Enable Fractional Scaling on Fedora Linux

-I run Fedora on a Chromebook that has a 3:2 ratio 2K screen, but the only scaling options I can use out-of-the-box are 100% or 200%.
+I run Fedora on a laptop with a 2K (QHD) screen at a 3:2 ratio, but the only scaling options GNOME offers me out-of-the-box are 100% or 200%.

-Fedora defaults to 200 percent scaling on my display but although everything looks beautifully crisp it also looks far too large to be useful:
+Fedora Workstation (with GNOME Shell) defaults to 200 percent scaling on my display.
+While text, UI elements, and the desktop shell look beautifully crisp on my display it renders everything far too large to be useful.

 fedora 200 percent scaling